MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-first-experiment-automated-ml.md

 1. In **Training method**, select **Train automatically**, then select **Start configuring job**.

-1. In **Basic settings**, select **Create new**, then for **Experiment name**, enter *my-1st-automl-experiment*.\
+1. In **Basic settings**, select **Create new**, then for **Experiment name**, enter *my-1st-automl-experiment*.

 1. Select **Next** to load your dataset.

 ## Create and load a dataset as a data asset

-Before you configure your experiment, upload your data file to your workspace in the form of an Azure Machine Learning data asset.
-For this tutorial, you can think of a data asset as your dataset for the AutoML job.
+Before you configure your experiment, upload the data file to your workspace in the form of an Azure Machine Learning data asset.
+For this tutorial, you can think of a data asset as your dataset for the Automated ML job.
 Doing so allows you to ensure that your data is formatted appropriately for your experiment.

 1. In **Task type & data**, for **Select task type**, choose **Classification**.